 At Rescu, we’re a family-owned and operated business, and we believe that home is where the heart is.
 In recent months, the home has become a source of refuge for many of us.
-But as we spend more time indoors, invisible trespassers like carbon monoxide are more likely to rear their ugly heads.
+But as we spend more time indoors, invisible production of carbon monoxide are more likely to cause trouble to you and your loved ones.
 If you’re like most homeowners, you understand the life-threatening risk of this colorless, orderless, and tasteless gas.
 But even still, it’s easy to say to yourself: “That will never happen to me.”

 While that’s a completely normal thought process, it’s important to remember the nature of emergencies.
 These situations often happen when we least expect them to, which makes it all the more important to have a system in place to protect you and your family if the worst should happen.

 Today, we’ll show you how building a home security system that includes protection from carbon monoxide is easy to do.
-Let’s have a look at the steps you can take to keep you and your loved ones safe.
+Let’s have a look at the home safety checklist you can make to keep you and your loved ones safe.

 1. Know Your Danger Zones